meghall06/personal-website/content/post/score-effects/index.md

 To examine these adjusted values in comparison to the raw ones, we'll look at both *repeatability* and *prediction*.
 Repeatability is measured by how well the unblocked shot attempts in one sample of a season correlate to those in another sample, and prediction looks at how well the unblocked shot attempts in one sample correlate to *goals* in another.
 Our metric of interest in both cases will be R<sup>2</sup>, and we're curious to see whether those R<sup>2</sup> values are *higher* for the adjusted values.

-The first step is to create the data set, `sampling_team` that we'll use for sampling purposes.
+The first step is to create the data set, `sampling_team`, that we'll use for sampling purposes.
 (Again, we'll filter out the lockout-shortened season.)
 We'll group by `game_id` as well as `PP_team` and summarize the raw fenwick values, adjusted fenwick values, goals, and total TOI.
 We'll also create a unique identifier of `team_season` that will be important for sampling purposes.

 ```r